AnthonyJansenPortfolio/Portfolio/README.md

 # Portfolio:
-This is a collection the projects I have worked on while at MIT applied data science.
-Thank you so much for reading through my portfolio.
+- This is a collection the projects I have worked on while at MIT applied data science.
+- There are also files related to the macropack project I created during my time at DTNA